Cloud-Era/fvfevev4vv4/README.md

    - `GITHUB_ORG_NAME`: Your GitHub organization name
    - `GITHUB_TOKEN`: Your GitHub personal access token with necessary permissions

+2. Ensure that the `ID_PROPERTY_NAME` is set to the correct value ("eon_id" or "EoNID") at the top of the script.

-2. Run the script.
+3. Run the script.
 It will generate a file named `github_report.csv` in the same directory.

-Note:
-- This script assumes that the EON_ID is stored in the repository's topics with the format "eon_id:value".
-If it's stored differently, you'll need to modify the `get_eon_id` function accordingly.
-- The script checks for Angular 12 specifically.
-If you need to check for other versions or frameworks, you'll need to modify the `check_angular_12` function.

-This script provides a comprehensive report of repositories, their EON_IDs, and whether they use Angular 12, which you can easily open and analyze in a spreadsheet application.
+This script will now correctly capture the EON_ID value from the repository's custom properties, along with checking for Angular 12 usage, for all non-archived repositories in the specified organization.

 Citations:
 [1] https://ppl-ai-file-upload.s3.amazonaws.com/web/direct-files/11902716/6c18de5e-e231-414b-a391-fd96ab507e14/paste.txt